ahendriksen/raft/README.md

 The goal of this branch is to investigate how compilation times are impacted by various design decisions.
 We have picked a single translation unit (`l1_float_float_float_int.cu`) and compiled for a single architecture (SM 70).
+This demonstrates how compile times can be **reduced from 20s to 2.8s** in several steps.
 Compile times are tracked over a series of commits:

 | Commit                                                            | Compilation time | Message                               |
 |:------------------------------------------------------------------|------------------|---------------------------------------|